aryan-212/HotelManagementJAVA/README.md

 5. Create a Pull Request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.

+## Support
+For support, please open an issue in the repository or contact the maintainers.